How to choose the right payroll software for your business

 Cons of outsourcing

-- Loss of control: some businesses just like to keep it all in-house and it you do that with payroll then at least no one else is going to let you down, right?
+- Loss of control: some businesses just like to keep it all in-house and if you do that with payroll then at least no one else is going to let you down, right?
 Any mistakes are yours.

 - Lack of flexibility: outsourced payroll is less flexible.
 If you miss your deadline for submitting the necessary information, as laid down in your service level agreement, then payroll is delayed.
 At least with an in-house payroll team (or person) the boss can ask them to stay late.
 Similarly, your employee and payroll data stays on the premises and despite the security of the cloud these days, some businesses like it that way.

 - It can be easier to deal with problems in-house: rectifying payroll errors can involve the payroll team, HR, and finance.
-If those teams are spread across two organisations, communication often takes longer and problems may not be solved so quickly.
+If those teams are spread across two organizations, communication often takes longer and problems may not be solved so quickly.

 As you research your organizational requirements and consult with various stakeholder groups as to their payroll needs, it’s worth considering the following issues which can be especially relevant to payroll solutions:

-- Self-service – by providing self-service functionality to employees, you’re giving them direct access to their own payroll information and avoiding most or all of those everyday inquiries about pay stubs, deductions and contributions.
+- Self-service – by providing self-service functionality to employees, you’re giving them direct access to their own payroll information and avoiding most or all of those everyday inquiries about pay stubs, deductions, and contributions.
 What’s more, self-service puts responsibility for the accuracy of employee details (such as bank account numbers) on the individual employee.

 - Mobile – firstly, payroll self-service offers more convenience to employees when combined with mobile access.
 Secondly, some providers offer an app that enables the manager/owner to run payroll remotely via a mobile device.
 If you’re a small business and you need to be ‘on the road’ then this kind of flexibility will likely suit your needs.